gchure/phd/docs/src/chapter_06/section_05_microscopy.md

 I_{R = 0}\rangle$ is the mean fluorescence intensity of cells in the absence of LacI.

-The agreement in the fold-change in gene expression between single-cell microscopy and flow cytometry can be seen in @Fig:empirical_comparison (A) where the two methods have been plotted against each other.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The agreement in the fold-change in gene expression between single-cell microscopy and flow cytometry can be seen in @Fig:empirical_comparison (A) where the two methods have been plotted against each other.
 At this level, we see near perfect agreement between the methods when examining the mean level of gene